rovertronic/Mario-Builder-64/README.md

 To switch to gzip, run make with the ``COMPRESS=gzip`` argument.

-Additionally, the repo also supports compressing with ``libdeflate-gzip``.
+The repo also supports gziping with ``libdeflate-gzip``.
 This compresses at a slightly better ratio than standard ``gzip``, with no real downside from a decompression standpoint.

 To use ``libdeflate-gzip``, first clone the [repo](https://github.com/ebiggers/libdeflate), then make and make install it.

 Then run make for sm64 with ``GZIPVER=libdef`` in addition to ``COMPRESS=gzip``

-This argument makes the makefile use ``libdeflate`` with it's highest compression setting, ``-12``.
+The repo also supports RNC (Rob Northen Compression).
+RNC has two methods.

+Method 1 is designed to compress as small as possible, while method 2 is designed so that decompression is as fast as possible.

+Both methods are fast.
+Method 1 has better compression than 2, so I suggest using method 1 if using RNC.

+To switch to RNC, run make with either ``COMPRESS=rnc1`` or ``COMPRESS=rnc2``, depending on preferred method.

 ## FAQ